saimachi/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 11. In the **Add access policy** form, expand **Secret permissions** and check the box next to **Get** and **List**.

-12. In the **Select principal** blade, search for the name of the call center application you just created and choose the managed identity that was just created.
+12. In the **Select principal** blade, search for the name of the call center application you just created and choose the managed identity.

-13. Select **Add** (this image is provided as an example, the principal selected is the call center app service system managed identity).
+13. Select **Add**.

     ![The Add access policy form is displayed.](media/kv_addaccesspolicy_forconfig.png)